J535D165/cbsodata/README.rst

 ``cbsodata.get_data(table_id, dir=None, typed=False)``

 The function you are looking for!!
-The data is returned as a list of dicts.
+The function ``get_data`` returns a list of dicts with the table data.

 .. code:: python